-6 Pool Safety Rules Parents and Kids Should Know Before Diving In
+6 Water Safety Rules Parents and Kids Should Know Before Diving In

-In advance of summer swimming season, a Michigan Medicine educator says all parents should refresh their knowledge on water care and caution.
+In advance of summer swimming season, a Michigan Medicine educator says all parents should refresh their knowledge on water safety and caution.

 The return of warmer weather might mean thoughts of fun and leisure at the swimming pool.